henrysky/astroNN_stars_foundation/README.rst

     | The notebook contains code to do inference on tasks of stellar spectra to stellar spectra.
 -   | `Inference_Labels2Labels.ipynb`_
     | The notebook contains code to do inference on tasks of stellar parameters to stellar parameters.
+-   | `Task_TopKSearch.ipynb`_
+    | The notebook contains code for an example of how our model can act as a Foundation model.
+    | Our trained model will be fine-tuned with contrastive objective to do a stars similarity searching task.

 .. _Dataset_Reduction.ipynb: Dataset_Reduction.ipynb
 .. _Inference_Spec2Labels.ipynb: Inference_Spec2Labels.ipynb
 .. _Inference_Labels2Spec.ipynb: Inference_Labels2Spec.ipynb
 .. _Inference_Spec2Spec.ipynb: Inference_Spec2Spec.ipynb
 .. _Inference_Labels2Labels.ipynb: Inference_Labels2Labels.ipynb
+.. _Task_TopKSearch.ipynb: Task_TopKSearch.ipynb

 Python Script
 --------------------------------------------------------